AFTERCARE

 Wash that thang!

-Your first wash should happen right after you remove your bandage.
+Your first wash should happen right after you remove your temporary bandage.
 I recommend you wash your tattoo 1-3 times a day, depending on how dirty the area gets.
 Once in the morning, sometime in the middle of the day (if it gets real gross), and before you go to bed.
 To avoid irritation when washing, make sure you use unscented or antibacterial soaps such as Dr. Bronners or Dial Gold.
 Get the soap sudsy and gently wash with your fingers only.
 No loofas or other scrubbies!
 Rinse and air dry.
 Try not to dry your tattoo with towels, as these larger fibers could get into your healing tattoo wound and run the risk of infection.
 If you’re in a hurry, the best option for drying is to gently dab with a clean paper towel.

 Moisturize!